 Factors that may increase your risk of rubella include: Never having the conditionNever receiving an immunization for rubella

-Symptoms are usually mild and include: Red, spotty rash all over the bodyFatigue, low energy, and discomfortSwollen lymph nodesFlushed faceRed throat that is not soreFeverHeadache
+Many people with rubella do not have symptoms.
+In those that have them, symptoms are usually mild and include: Red, spotty rash all over the bodyFatigue, low energy, and discomfortSwollen lymph nodesFlushed faceRed throat that is not soreFeverHeadache

 Achy joints and